 Montafon joins together the extensive ski regions of Golm, Gargellen and Silvretta Montafon, which can be accessed from the villages of Tschagguns, St Gallenkirch, Gortipohl and Gaschurn down in the valley.
 Skiers keen to prove their stamina will rejoice at the sight of Hochjoch-Totale, Vorarlberg's longest slope, where they get to travel a full 12km before reaching the valley.
 Quiet Silvretta-Bielerhöhe at 2000m above sea level is a popular departure point for ski tours.
-Winter and snowshoe hikers like to explore "Mountain of Pleasures" Kristberg www.montafon.at/en as well as a range of other paths and desti-
+Winter and snowshoe hikers like as well as a range of other paths and desti-